ARTbio/startbio/docs/bulk_RNAseq-IOC/16_strandness.md

 Based on the strand of the genes, it can gauge whether sequencing is strand-specific, and if so, how reads are stranded.

+!!! info "a paradoxical situation"
+    At this point you can notice a sort of paradox: splice-aware aligner need to know the strandness of the library, but if you do not know this strandness, you must use the "infer experiment" tool which itself will analyze a bam alignment...

+    If so, you are right !

+    However, you may notice 2 points:

+    1. It is not necessary to use a splice-aware aligner to generate this first set of alignment.
+A "simple" bowtie or bwa alignment will be enough and less resource-demanding.
+    2. All your libraries have most likely the same design, unless they have not been generated at the same time.
+Therefore, analyzing a single sequencing dataset should be enough !

 ## Use of `Infer Experiment` tool